brthor/cli-ubuntu-dev/README.md

 # cli-ubuntu-dev
-A repo hosting the dockerfile which has an already setup ubuntu dev environment for the dotnet cli
+A quick an easy dev environment for cli on ubuntu.

+To get started:

+`docker run -it brthor/cli-ubuntu-dev`

+enjoy :smile: